runely/calendar-homey/README.md

 - **Event added** - *will trigger when a new event is created in one of your synced calendars*
     - **Will trigger when these requirements are met:**
         - The event has the `CREATED` property
-        - The created events start time is inside the current datetime frame beeing synced in
+        - The created events start time is inside the current datetime frame being synced in
         - The created event is created within the last 24 hours
 - **Synchronization error occurred** - *will trigger when a synchronization error occurs with one of your calendars*